dqian3/autobahn-artifact/README.md

 We recommend you name the project autobahn but you can choose any name you like.

 ### Setup SSH keys
 In order to connect to GCP you will need to register an SSH key.
+Install ssh if you do not already have it (on Ubuntu this is `sudo apt-get install ssh`)

 If you do not already have an ssh key-pair, run the following command locally to generate ssh keys.
 `ssh-keygen -t rsa -f ~/.ssh/KEY_FILENAME -C USERNAME -b 2048`